 This lemon cookie is delightfully crisp and tender with the refreshing flavor of lemon.

 Drop dough by rounded teaspoonfuls, 2 inches apart, onto ungreased cookie sheets.
-Bake for 6 to 8 minutes or until edges are lightly browned.
+Bake 6-8 minutes or until edges are lightly browned.

-Meanwhile, combine all glaze ingredients in small bowl; stir until smooth.
+Combine all glaze ingredients in bowl; stir until smooth.
 Frost warm cookies with glaze.
-Sprinkle with additional lemon peel, if desired.
+Sprinkle with additional lemon zest, if desired.